🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 Rail hangers and adjusters

 This set of rail hangers and adjusters is a great accessory for quickly deploying a boat fender.
-Even if you know your knots, it’s nice to have around as they can be easily repositioned at a moment’s notice.
+Even if you know your knots, having them around is nice as they can be easily repositioned at a moment’s notice.

-Rail hangers can be purchased for round rails as well, but these are specifically constructed to clamp securely to a 1” square pontoon railing.
+Rail hangers can also be purchased for round rails, but these are specifically constructed to clamp securely to a 1” square pontoon railing.

 Racks

-Fender racks are good for larger vessels and sailboats which have lifeline stanchions.
-These make it easier to deploy while keeping two fenders nearby yet safely out of a skipper’s pathway.
+Fender racks are good for larger vessels and sailboats with lifeline stanchions.
+They are easier to deploy and keep two fenders nearby yet safely out of a skipper’s pathway.

 Covers and Cleaners